Skip to main content

 Backup Strategy

 Primary: Regular PostgreSQL backups (pg_dump or WAL archiving).
 Configuration: Back up hub-config.json, .env, and TLS certificates.
 Redis: Transient data, no backup required.
-Disaster recovery: Install orchestrator on new machine, restore database, runners reconnect automatically.
+Disaster recovery: Install hub on new machine, restore database, runners reconnect automatically.

 Browser Extension